AndrewSigorskih/RNAChrom_ALLvsALL_data_processing/README.md

 This program takes contacts files from previous step as input and checks whether orientation of RNA parts of contacts was inverted or lost during sequencing.

 The following procedure is performed:
 * User provides gene annotation file in GTF format and file with a list of selected genes.
-This file can contain gene names or gene ids from 9th field of gene annotation file.
+This list can contain gene names or gene ids (from 9th field of gene annotation file).
 * For each contacts file, a subset of contacts RNA parts aligning with selected genes is selected.
 * For each gene, the correponding contacts pile is divided into two parts: the ones with their strand matching the gene strand and the ones from the opposite strand.
 Pairs of values for each file for each gene are stored in the `raw_counts.tsv` file.
 * For each file, genes "vote" for strand: numbers of "wins" for gene strand and opposite strand are obtained.
 Cases when both strands had exactly the same number of contacts or when no contacts at all are ommited.